 length of the filter, and sums them.

 fftfilt chooses the key parameters

-on the lengths of the filter and signal.
-If you do not specify a value
+n for the filter and signal.
+If you do not specify a value for

 n (which determines FFT length),

 fftfilt chooses values that minimize the number of blocks times the

 length(b) is greater than or equal to

 y = ifft(fft(B,nfft).*fft(X,nfft))

 fftfilt chooses an

 Oppenheim, Alan V., Ronald W. Schafer, and John R. Buck.
 Discrete-Time Signal Processing.
 2nd Ed.
 Upper Saddle River, NJ: Prentice Hall, 1999.